eigenfoo/old-eigenfoo.github.io/_pages/about.md

-_Eigen_ is a German for _own_, but probably a better translation (especially for math terms like [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors)) would be _beloning to_, or _characteristic of_.
-For example, an eigenvalue is the value _belonging to_ a matrix, or _characteristic of_ a matrix.
+_Eigen_ is a German for _own_, but probably a better translation (especially for math terms like [eigenvalue](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors)) would be _belonging to_.
+For example, an eigenvalue is the value _belonging to_ a matrix.

-_Foo_ is a [placeholder name in computer programming](https://en.wikipedia.org/wiki/Foobar), and is basically a techier version of "blah" or "thing".
+_Foo_ is a [placeholder name in computer programming](https://en.wikipedia.org/wiki/Foobar), and is basically a techier version of "stuff" or "thing".

 So taken together, `eigenfoo` probably means something like "things belonging to [George]".